TomfromBerlin/Debian-Pihole-Unbound/README.md

 $apt install mc
 ```

-We will use Midnight Commander later for navigating through the file system.
+You can use Midnight Commander later for navigating through the file system.
+In my opinion this gives a better overview and the navigation is a bit faster (e.g. `Ctrl-Page up` / `Strg-Bild hoch` jumps to the next higher directory - with the root directory being the highest.
+Additionally, with the hotkey F3 you have a file viewer, and with F4 an editor at hand.
 Almost all operations require elevated privileges, in other words, you must be root.

+You can start Midnight Commander with `sudo mc` to prevent typing sudo every time you want to edit a file.
+But be careful.
+In this mode you can cause a lot of mischief by accident.
+The shortcut `Ctrl-o` puts Midnight Commander in the background, pushing it again brings it back in the foreground.
+This is useful if you need to use the console and want to read the output of a command, e.g., `$systemctl status hciuart.service` wich we want to invoke now.

 ### _Known Issues_
 With a freshly installed system with 'bullseye' you might run into the issue that hciuart.service failed to start.
 In this case `$systemctl status hciuart.service` (with elevated rights) shows this: